 University Farm Student Worker: The Truman State University Farm is a 400-acre farm located about a mile away from campus with two greenhouses, an orchard, vineyards, several garden plots, grazing land for cattle, and a number of large fields dedicated to raising vegetable crops.
 The duties/responsibilities of the University Farm Student Worker will vary depending upon the season and the amount of hours the student works, but may include some of the following: repairing fences; weed-eating/mowing lawns; planting, maintaining, and harvesting crops; repairing greenhouses; feeding horses, cattle, and chickens; cleaning animal pins; maintaining compost piles; pruning fruit trees; and herding cattle.
 The University Farm employs scholarship and work-study workers during the Fall, Spring, and Summer; and may hire Institutional Workers depending upon the season.
 To get more information on student positions available on the University Farm, please contact Farm Manager Bill Kuntz at firstname.lastname@example.org.
 To view open positions on the University Farm, see TruPositions.

-Compost Project Student Worker: The Truman State University Compost Project is a campus organization dedicated to reducing food waste in Northeast Missouri through the collection, management, and transportation of community food scraps.
-The Compost Project collects food scraps from a number of different community and camps dining areas including Sodexo, the Kirksville R-III School’s Early Childhood Learning Center, and Jimmy John’s Restaurant; and then deposits them in community compost piles at the University Farm.
+The Compost Project: The Truman State University Compost Project is a campus organization dedicated to reducing food waste in Northeast Missouri through the collection, management, and transportation of community food scraps.
+The Compost Project collects food scraps from a number of different community and camps dining areas including Sodexo, the Kirksville R-III School’s Early Childhood Learning Center, and Take Root Cafe; and then deposits them in community compost piles at the University Farm.
 After the decomposition process is complete, the compost is then re-allocated to community gardens as organic soil, thereby diverting waste from landfills and achieving a closed-loop system where very little energy and nutrients are lost.

 Green Thumb Project Student Worker: The Green Thumb Project is a local Missouri non-profit dedicated to facilitating access to and providing education on sources of healthy, nutritious food through the maintenance and construction of community gardens in Kirksville.
 The Green Thumb Project is involved in 4 main areas in Kirksville, including the Ray Miller Elementary School, the Early Childhood Learning Center, and the Kirksville Housing Authority locations of Village 76 and Devlin Place.
 Students can get involved in a number of different areas within the Green Thumb Project, including community garden maintenance, compost collection and transportation, outdoor education lessons, nutrition lessons, social media/website design, event planning, and construction projects.
-The Project currently offers scholarship and work-study positions, as well as summer internships, and will gladly take any volunteers that have a passion for local foods.
+The Project currently offers scholarship and work-study positions, as well as summer internships and will gladly take any volunteers that have a passion for local foods.
 For a list of available positions see TruPositions or email the current AmeriCorps member at email@example.com.
-For more information or a list of upcoming events, visit the Green Thumb Project’s Facebook page or website.
+For more information or a list of upcoming events, visit the Green Thumb Project’s Facebook page.